Garlic: Nutrition

-Culinary uses
+Culinary

 Garlic is widely used around the world for its pungent flavor as a seasoning or condiment.

 The garlic plant's bulb is the most commonly used part of the plant.
 With the exception of the single clove types, garlic bulbs are normally divided into numerous fleshy sections called cloves.
 Garlic cloves are used for consumption (raw or cooked) or for medicinal purposes.
 They have a characteristic pungent, spicy flavor that mellows and sweetens considerably with cooking.
 The distinctive aroma is mainly due to organosulfur compounds including allicin present in fresh garlic cloves and ajoene which forms when they are crushed or chopped.
 A further metabolite allyl methyl sulfide is responsible for garlic breath.

 Other parts of the garlic plant are also edible.
 The leaves and flowers (bulbils) on the head (spathe) are sometimes eaten.
 They are milder in flavor than the bulbs, and are most often consumed while immature and still tender.
 Immature garlic is sometimes pulled, rather like a scallion, and sold as "green garlic".
 When green garlic is allowed to grow past the "scallion" stage, but not permitted to fully mature, it may produce a garlic "round", a bulb like a boiling onion, but not separated into cloves like a mature bulb.

 Green garlic imparts a garlic flavor and aroma in food, minus the spiciness.
 Green garlic is often chopped and stir-fried or cooked in soup or hot pot in Southeast Asian (i.e. Vietnamese, Thai, Myanmar, Lao, Cambodian, Singaporean), and Chinese cookery, and is very abundant and low-priced.
-Additionally, the immature flower stalks (scapes) of the hardneck and elephant types are sometimes marketed for uses similar to asparagus in stir-fries.
+Additionally, the immature flower stalks (scapes) of the hardneck are sometimes marketed for uses similar to asparagus in stir-fries.